mauricefarmer/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

+---
+title: "CodeBook"
+author: "MF"
+date: "24/05/2020"
+output: md_document
+---

-CodeBook for Final Assignment for Johns Hopkins Getting and Cleaning Data Course
+# CodeBook for Final Assignment for Johns Hopkins Getting and Cleaning Data Course

  The data
 --------

 The data consist of a Human Activity Recognition database built from the